bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 Typically, toast messages should display one or two-line non-critical messages that **do not** require user interaction.
 Without taking extra steps, toasts can have numerous accessibility issues that can impact both people with and without disabilities.
-The following list, while not complete, provides general guidlines when using toasts.
+The following list, while not complete, provides general guidelines when using toasts.

 - If the information needed is important for the process, e.g. for a list of errors in a form, then use the [`<b-alert>`](/docs/components/alert) component instead of `<b-toast>`.
 - `<b-toast>`, by default, sets the attributes `role` to `'alert'` and `aria-live` to `'assertive'`.
   If it’s an important message like an error, this default setting is appropriate, otherwise set the prop `is-status` to `true` which will change the attributes `role` to `'status'` and `aria-live` to `'polite'`.
 - Avoid popping up a toast message on page load.
 Performing unexpected actions on page load is very confusing to screen reader users.
 If a toast is needed on page load or route change, delay showing the toast by several seconds so that the screen reader will finishing announcing information about the current page without interruption by a the toast.
 - When setting prop `auto-hide` to `false`, you must have a close button to allow users to dismiss the toast.
 If you have also set prop `no-close-button` to true, you must provide your own close button or dismiss the toast by some other means.
 Toasts have a tab index of `0` so that they can be reached by keyboard-only users.
-- Avoid initiating many toasts in quick succession, as screen readers may interupt reading the current toast and announce the new toast, causing the context of the previous toast to be missed.
+- Avoid initiating many toasts in quick succession, as screen readers may interrupt reading the current toast and announce the new toast, causing the context of the previous toast to be missed.
 - For toasts with long textual content, adjust the `auto-hide-delay` to a larger timout, to allow users time to read the content of the toast.
 A good length of time to keep messages up is 4 seconds plus 1 extra second for every 100 words, rounding up.
 This is approximately how fast the average person reads.
 That means the shortest default that should be used as a best practice is 5 seconds (5000ms).
 In addition to a reasonable default timeout, you could also allow the user to choose how long they want toasts to stay up for.
 Most people inherently understand whether they are fast or slow readers.
 Having a profile setting that is part of the user login will allow slow readers to pick a longer time if the messages are going away too fast, and fast readers to pick a short time if the messages are staying up too long.
 - To account for memory loss and distraction as well as disability-related issues such as ADHD, a best practice would be to implement a location where users can refer to a list of past toast messages which have been shown.
 Preferably this list should be sortable, with the default being chronological.

 ### Internet Explorer screen reader support

 Unfortunately, IE 11 when used with [NVDA](https://github.com/nvaccess/nvda) or [JAWS](http://www.freedomscientific.com/products/software/jaws/) screen readers, will not properly announce/voice toasts when they appear.
 If you have a large non-sighted user-base using IE 11, you may want to create an additional off-screen `aria-live` region for IE 11 browsers only (created on page load) where copies of toast message text are placed dynamically, in addition to displaying toasts.

 <!-- Component reference added automatically from component package.json -->